beamaginelidar/L3CamViewer/README.md

 This tab includes the parameters related to the LiDAR and the 3D visualization settings.\
 For the visualization settings:
 + Change the visualization point cloud color.
-+ Changethe background color of the 3D window.
++ Change the background color of the 3D window.
 + Change color range.
 + Show/hide the 3D axis.

 For the LiDAR settings:
-+ Remote points filter, allows to select a minumim and maximum distance for the pointcloud.
++ Remote points filter, allows to select a minimum and maximum distance for the point cloud.
-+ Bias, behaves as the gain of a camera, high BIAS value means more detecetivity but also more noise, low BIAS means less detectivity and less noise.
++ Bias, behaves as the gain of a camera, high BIAS value means more range but also more noise, low BIAS means less range and less noise.
 + Change the streaming protocol (UDP, RTSP over gstreamer).
 The RTSP is only by custom request, if you need it please contact us.
 ### Data Collection
-This tab is to save the images and the pointclouds.
-The pointclouds are saved in a propieraty binary format and the images are saved in png format.|
+This tab is to save the images and the point clouds.
+The point clouds are saved in a custom binary format and the images are saved in png format.|
 The name of the files work as a timestamp with the format **hhmmsszzz.ext**.\
-For example an image captured at 14:25:42:501 will have the name 142542501.png
+For example, an image captured at 14:25:42:501 will have the name 142542501.png

 **Use different folders for each sensor, especially if they are 2D sensors**